 Her wings are intact.
 She lacks the damage that many butterflies endure to the trailing edges of their wings.
 Believe it or not, the academics are yet unable to explain what if anything causes them to suffer little or no abuse from predators.

-August 12th at Raccoon Creek State Park’s Wildflower Reserve on Rte.
-30, two miles north of Janoski’s Farmstand…1 to 3 Pm for our 7th Annual Butterflies of Western Pennsylvania presentation/field walk?
-We know that our friends in Canada, the U.K., India, Israel and Australia won’t be able to make…but we hope you join us.
+At August 12th at Raccoon Creek State Park’s Wildflower Reserve on Rte.
+30, two miles north of Janoski’s Farmstand, please join us from 1:00 to 3:00 Pm for our 7th Annual Butterflies of Western Pennsylvania presentation/field walk?
+We know that our friends in Canada, the U.K., India, Israel and Australia won’t be able to make it, but we hope you will join us.
 Swim at the Park lake, get your picked this morning produce, and enjoy our visual menu of winged beauties.